-If the notes have not been automatically called, at maturity you will receive a cash payment, for each \$1,000 note, of \$1,000 plus the Additional Amount, which may be zero.
+At maturity, you will receive a cash payment, for each \$1,000 principal amount note, of \$1,000 plus the Additional Amount, which may be zero.

-If the notes have not been automatically called, you are entitled to repayment of principal in full at maturity, subject to the credit risks of JPMorgan Financial and JPMorgan Chase & Co.
+You are entitled to repayment of principal in full at maturity, subject to the credit risks of JPMorgan Financial and JPMorgan Chase & Co.